 What is Professional Development?

-I began this article by looking again at the differences between training and education, or trainers and teachers.
+I began this article by looking again at the differences between professional development vs training, or trainers and teachers.
 In A Look at the Education vs Experience Debate and in an earlier post, What’s the Difference Between Training and Teaching, I made a few comparisons.
 This time, I thought it might be interesting to comment on what some consider the end result of training: professional development.

 To some organizations, professional development means a training day of best practices.
 This isn’t professional development; this is a day of opportunity.
 It could be a sharing conference; however, most attendees are more likely to be sharing drinks.
 Ironically, it is during these moments of relaxed opportunity the best information to aid in one’s quest for professional development occurs.
 Still, that is not professional development, but it’s a start.

 Why?
 Because professional development includes so much more.
 Interestingly enough, the social aspects, character modeling, and professional information comparisons from a single conference may be more valuable than a single, specific knowledge-based training day.